franke92/otherpeoplesnotes/README.md

 ## Functionality

 Data are actually receveid by a static json internal "notes.json" of the project but they can be easily receveid from external resources.
 Each note has same properties of its author : name, surname, photo( or avatar), publishing date, publishing time and the text written.

--  The application display “other people” notes in the element from a static JSON contained in the assets of the project called "notes.json"
+-  The application displays “other people” notes in the element from a static JSON contained in the assets of the project called "notes.json"
 -  The final user can write text notes and publish it in the notes message list
 -  Each note has the photo of the author, her/his name-surname and the publishing date and time
 -  If a note is greater than three rows trim the rest of the content and show a “Read More” CTA  represented by `[...]` that expands the note message with the whole text.